Bogart Wealth LLC Sells 41,401 Shares of Catalent, Inc. (NYSE:CTLT)

-Bogart Wealth LLC reduced its position in shares of Catalent, Inc. (NYSE:CTLT – Free Report) by 97.9% in the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+Bogart Wealth LLC cut its stake in shares of Catalent, Inc. (NYSE:CTLT – Free Report) by 97.9% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The firm owned 877 shares of the company’s stock after selling 41,401 shares during the quarter.
-Bogart Wealth LLC’s holdings in Catalent were worth $58,000 as of its most recent SEC filing.
+Bogart Wealth LLC’s holdings in Catalent were worth $58,000 at the end of the most recent reporting period.

-A number of other large investors have also made changes to their positions in the company.
-Compagnie Lombard Odier SCmA bought a new position in shares of Catalent during the 4th quarter valued at approximately $34,000.
-FNY Investment Advisers LLC bought a new position in shares of Catalent during the 1st quarter valued at approximately $34,000.
-Proficio Capital Partners LLC purchased a new position in Catalent in the 1st quarter worth approximately $36,000.
-TCTC Holdings LLC purchased a new position in Catalent in the 4th quarter worth approximately $50,000.
-Finally, Eagle Bay Advisors LLC lifted its holdings in Catalent by 138.9% in the 4th quarter.
-Eagle Bay Advisors LLC now owns 1,254 shares of the company’s stock worth $56,000 after purchasing an additional 729 shares in the last quarter.
+A number of other hedge funds also recently made changes to their positions in the stock.
+Cetera Advisor Networks LLC raised its holdings in shares of Catalent by 7.1% during the 1st quarter.
+Cetera Advisor Networks LLC now owns 1,953 shares of the company’s stock worth $217,000 after acquiring an additional 130 shares in the last quarter.
+Mackay Shields LLC raised its holdings in shares of Catalent by 0.6% during the 1st quarter.
+Mackay Shields LLC now owns 25,749 shares of the company’s stock worth $2,856,000 after acquiring an additional 149 shares in the last quarter.
+Texas Permanent School Fund raised its holdings in shares of Catalent by 0.8% during the 4th quarter.
+Texas Permanent School Fund now owns 25,569 shares of the company’s stock worth $1,151,000 after acquiring an additional 212 shares in the last quarter.
+Global Strategic Investment Solutions LLC raised its holdings in shares of Catalent by 3.4% during the 4th quarter.
+Global Strategic Investment Solutions LLC now owns 6,937 shares of the company’s stock worth $312,000 after acquiring an additional 229 shares in the last quarter.
+Finally, Czech National Bank raised its holdings in shares of Catalent by 1.1% during the 4th quarter.
+Czech National Bank now owns 21,065 shares of the company’s stock worth $948,000 after acquiring an additional 238 shares in the last quarter.

-In other news, SVP Mario Gargiulo sold 678 shares of the stock in a transaction on Monday, May 1st.
-The stock was sold at an average price of $49.86, for a total transaction of $33,805.08.
-Following the transaction, the senior vice president now owns 5,676 shares of the company’s stock, valued at approximately $283,005.36.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 In related news, SVP Mario Gargiulo sold 678 shares of the firm’s stock in a transaction dated Monday, May 1st.
 The stock was sold at an average price of $49.86, for a total transaction of $33,805.08.
 Following the sale, the senior vice president now owns 5,676 shares of the company’s stock, valued at $283,005.36.
 The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, insider Manja Boerman sold 1,446 shares of the firm’s stock in a transaction dated Monday, May 1st.
-The shares were sold at an average price of $49.86, for a total value of $72,097.56.
-Following the sale, the insider now directly owns 14,414 shares in the company, valued at approximately $718,682.04.
+In other Catalent news, insider Manja Boerman sold 1,446 shares of the stock in a transaction dated Monday, May 1st.
+The stock was sold at an average price of $49.86, for a total value of $72,097.56.
+Following the completion of the sale, the insider now directly owns 14,414 shares in the company, valued at $718,682.04.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, SVP Mario Gargiulo sold 678 shares of the stock in a transaction dated Monday, May 1st.
+The shares were sold at an average price of $49.86, for a total value of $33,805.08.
+Following the completion of the sale, the senior vice president now owns 5,676 shares of the company’s stock, valued at $283,005.36.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.58% of the company’s stock.
+0.58% of the stock is owned by corporate insiders.

 Wall Street Analysts Forecast Growth